Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Methodology

 In traditional topic modeling (LDA), the top $J$ words are those with highest probability under each topic-word distribution.
-For centroid based clustering algorithms, the top words are naturally those closest to the cluster center, and for probabilistic clustering, the top words are those with highest probability under the cluster parameters.
+For centroid based clustering algorithms, the top words of some cluster $i$ are naturally those closest to the cluster center $c^{(i)}$, or with highest probability under the cluster parameters.
 Formally, this means choosing the set of types $J$ as